rustls/rustls/ROADMAP.md

 Specific features, in rough order of priority:

-* **Enforce Confidentiality / Integrity Limits**.
-  The QUIC use of TLS mandates limited usage of AEAD keys.
-While TLS 1.3 and 1.2 do not require this, the same kinds of issues can apply here, and we should consider implementing limits for TLS over TCP as well. rustls/rustls#755

 * **Address asynchronous handshake interruption**.
   Allow completion of user-provided operations to be deferred. rustls/rustls#850